svwatson13/Automation-Logic/README.md

 - First, ensure python is added to PATH on environment variables ``C:/path/to/python/Scripts`` or add anaconda to PATH ``C:/path/to/Anaconda/Scripts`` (https://stackoverflow.com/questions/53346267/how-to-make-pip-available-to-git-bash-command-line-on-windows)
 - Then run ``pip install pytest``
 - Now ``CD`` into tests folder and run ``pytest`` - if this fails try uninstalling numpy and reinstalling (``pip uninstall numpy``,``pip install numpy``)
-- This tests whether simple url get requests return a 200 status code (aka a working website)
+- The pytest tests whether simple url get requests return a 200 status code (aka a working website)

 ### Depreciation warnings:
 - Sudo - now become --Fixed